 After such an amazing time sat atop Agung, we almost forgot we had the 4-hour walk down again.
 Photos taken, bags packed and rubbish collected we began our descent.
-For many other treks this part is very dull, but having walked up in the dark, the walk down was a completely new experience with totally new sights.
+For many other treks this part is often dull, but having walked up in the dark, the walk down was a completely new experience with totally new sights ahead of us.

 Jl.
 Benda Raya No. 98 A-B, Cilandak, Jakarta 12560 - Indonesia